at a minimum: cardboard & character

 The livelihoods of large numbers of adults (and by extension the upkeep and education of their offspring)—as well as the health of churches, synagogues and nonprofit organizations that depend upon the volunteer work accruing from emotionally generous people with their own needs met—directly depend upon the work ethic of all those critical behind-the-scenes workers who toil anonymously to keep our society functioning smoothly.
 What this means is that—just from cardboard boxes—millions of lives are fed, are able to buy shelter and transportation, and are allowed the opportunity to pursue happiness.
 Many of these people live extraordinary if quiet lives, impacting those far beyond their immediate circle.
 Character is built from daily labor, from feeding one’s family, from honest and invaluable work throughout all walks of life.

 The market and competitive forces at work in preventing the minimum wage from rising to $15 range from defensible to deplorable, yet offering meaningful hope to countless workers who keep us moving invariably increases productivity and breeds the desire for self-improvement.
-Last year, Baltimore’s Democratic mayor Catherine Pugh vetoed such a minimum-wage increase, saying that her city would become a “hole in the doughnut” if it required a $15-an-hour minimum, given the immediate disadvantage that would create with neighboring cities and suburbs.
+For example, Baltimore’s Democratic mayor Catherine Pugh previously vetoed such a minimum-wage increase, saying that her city would become a “hole in the doughnut” if it required a $15-an-hour minimum, given the immediate disadvantage that would create with neighboring cities and suburbs.
 Yet the U.S. Census Bureau indicates that fully a quarter of the residents of Maryland’s biggest city live below the federal poverty level.

 These are valid and difficult circumstances to overcome, which can only be made solvable by active participation and input from all involved.
 Next time you’re rushing on the hither side of life, take a moment to stop and consider how many lives of character and integrity have been, are and will continue to be positively affected by that simple utilitarian cardboard box.
 Apply this metaphor to countless other products, and it’s not hard to see how we’re all interconnected, how we depend on people we’ll never know, how our own livelihoods are a degree of separation away from those of our neighbors down the street, across the ocean and beyond the airwaves.